-Once you are registered to attend a virtual meeting, the Zoom participation link will be emailed to you two days prior to the meeting, again the day before the event and a third time the day of the program.
-Participants can also access the link through the NJSBA website by logging in and clicking on the "My Links" tab.
+Once you are registered to attend a virtual meeting, the Zoom participation link will be emailed to you.
+Participants can also access the link through the NJSBA website by logging in and clicking on the "My Links/Handbooks" tab.
 Attendees may also contact the Customer Service Department at customerservice@njsba.com or 732-214-8500.